dalram/25-Github-issues/README.md

 ## Used libraries for this project
--   react
+-   React
--   react-native
+-   React-native
--   react-navigation
+-   React-navigation
--   react-native-screens
+-   React-native-screens

 ## Author